christian-posta/christian-posta.github.io/_posts/2018-08-10-application-safety-and-correctness-cannot-be-offloaded-to-istio-or-any-service-mesh.md

 ![](/images/end-to-end/layers-camel.png)

+Other frameworks include [Spring Integration](https://spring.io/projects/spring-integration) and even a interesting new programming Language from WSO2 called [Ballerina](https://ballerina.io)

 ## What about smart endpoints dumb pipes
 So with respect to microservices, a friend of mine posed a question regarding the catchy but simplistic "smart endpoints and dump pipes" phrase regarding microservices and how does "making the infrastructure smarter" affect that premise: